Outline

 Trading in Funds

-transaction fee - they are free to buy and sell.
+transaction fee - they are free to buy and sell online.
 There is a short-term redemption fee of $19.95 for selling any fund in less than 3 months after purchase.
-There is another $19.95 fee at Firstrade for fund redemptions under $500, unless the fund’s balance is under $500.
+Firstrade also charges $19.95 for mutual-fund redemptions under $500, unless the entire fund position is worth less than $500.

 Commissions and Account Minimums

-contracts cost an extra 65¢ at Schwab, while Firstrade charges 0¢.
+contracts at Schwab cost an extra 65¢, while Firstrade charges 0¢.

 Research & Educational Resources